 In order to extend your J-1 visa, you will need to have your program sponsor issue you a second DS-2019 form that shows the granted extension.
 According to the Department of State, you can only extend your visa beyond the maximum allowance for your program under certain circumstances.
 Your immigration attorney and your sponsor can give you more accurate information on your extension eligibility based on your unique circumstances.

-Once you’ve filed the new DS-2019, you should expect another 2 to 3 weeks similar to that of the first petition.
+Once you’ve filed the new DS-2019, you should expect another 2 to 3 weeks, similar to that of the first petition.
 Again, this time frame depends on your particular service center’s caseload.

 Premium Processing

-Unfortunately, the premium processing service, which would shorten your processing time to just 15 calendar days, is only available for certain visas and green cards that use the I-129 and I-140 forms.
+Unfortunately, the premium processing service, which would shorten your processing time to just 15 business days, is only available for certain visas and green cards that use the I-129 and I-140 forms.
 Because the J-1 visa requires the DS-2019, it is not eligible for premium processing.

 However, because the J-1 process is initiated by a designated organization, some of these organizations will have options to expedite the process.
 You can contact your sponsor and inquire about this.